LAC-Tech/website/input/hire.md

 - Led the integration of IoT devices for satellite-based livestock monitoring, securing the company's first customers in Canada.
 - Led the development of an end-to-end demo for Telstra, Australia's largest telecommunications company.
-- Managed the project for a blockchain solution, ensuring the verification of Australian black Angus beef across the supply chain.
+- Project manager for end-to-end verification of high-end Australian beef from farm to fork.
-- Provided training to the team in TypeScript and object-oriented design.
+- Provided training to the team in TypeScript and Object-Oriented design.

 <br>